AyWa/react-redux-ReactiveX/README.md

 - [ ] Fix the webpack config (serve the production file of react redux etc)
 - [ ] serve gzip file ? nginx ? nodejs ?
 - [ ] Ignore the API or not ?
-- [ ] Find a way to set the adress of the server with webpack or configfile ? like if DEV = localhost:9000 else 198.... environement plugin ?
+- [x] Find a way to set the adress of the server with webpack or configfile ? like if DEV = localhost:9000 else 198.... environement variable check DefinePlugin
 - [ ] If use NodeJS API, Make Isomorphic apps ?
 - [ ] others ?
 ### FRONT